Dottie Ardina: Career

 Ardina has played on the Symetra Tour since 2014.
 Her best finish on the Symetra Tour was a tie for 2nd at the 2015 Four Winds Invitational.
 She also played on the LPGA Tour in 2014.

 Also in 2014, she won the Thailand Singha-Sat LPGA Championship.

-Ardina qualified for the 2016 Summer Olympics.
-While initially it was thought she would compete, ultimately she declared herself unable to compete due to Zika virus threat.
+Ardina qualified for the 2016 Summer Olympics in Rio de Janeiro.
+While initially it was thought she would compete, ultimately she declared herself unable to compete due to the 2015–16 Zika virus epidemic.
+She would then qualify for the 2024 Summer Olympics in Paris.